thehale/git-authorship/README.md

 > `target-path` can refer to either a specific file or an entire folder which will be attributed to `actual-author` under the named software license.

-Then tell the CLI about the pseudonyms file
+Then tell the CLI about the pseudonyms file (resolved relative to your current working directory)

 ```bash
 git-authorship REPO_URL --pseudonyms pseudonyms.csv